 When conducting the survey of identity information, identification documents set out in Article 7 of the Ordinance for Enforcement of APTCP and documents verifying the personal history and the state of assets and incomes can be leveraged along with other documents depending on the items to verify.
-For example, a shareholder registry, annual securities report, and appendix for corporate tax return may be requested, or the notary public's Articles of Incorporation authentication scheme (Note) to declare beneficial ownership may be used.
+For example, a shareholder registry, annual securities report, and appendix for corporate tax return may be requested, or the notary public's Articles of Incorporation authentication scheme (Note 1) to declare beneficial ownership and the Beneficial Owners List System (Note 2) may be used.
 An example would be at time of payout of a life insurance, if the beneficiary is an organization, a survey of the beneficial owner can be conducted by obtaining evidences such as shareholder registry or annual securities report.
+However, in cases where financial institutions seek reliable evidences, it is necessary to obtain and validate multiple documents as needed.